Want to print an email? Need to send a fax?

 How much does it cost?

 As part of your MailBug email service, you can send up to five pages each month free of charge, to be printed on any fax number in the US or Canada.
 Whether you want to print the occasional email message using your own fax machine, or send a message to be printed on a fax somewhere else across the country, MailBug makes it easy, simple, and free.
-If you want to be able to print an unlimited number of messages using your own fax machine, and send an unlimited number of messages to be printed on other fax machines elsewhere, let us know.
-For a low optional fee of only $5/month, Landel will enable unlimited printing and faxing for your specific MailBug.
+If you want to print more than 5 pages each month, then contact our Customer Support team, and we will set up your account for a larger number of pages for a small additional fee.

-How do I send email from my MailBug to my own fax machine?
+How do I send email from my MailBug to a fax machine?

-MailBug uses a new address format for faxing, in addition to the usual “cc” and “bcc” formats commonly used to send email.
+To use your MailBug to fax/print requires you to use a special address format.
+This is in addition to the usual “cc” and “bcc” formats commonly used to send email.

 - If you address your message as “cc:’ … it will be sent as a “carbon copy” to the recipient as email